Mastering the intervalometer for successful photos

 The intervalometer is an essential tool for photography enthusiasts and those who wish to create time-lapse images.
-In this article, we explain how to use an intervalometer, the different modes, and the settings to consider to achieve the best possible result with your camera.
+In this article, we explain how to use an intervalometer, the different modes, and the parameters to consider to achieve the best possible result with your camera.

 What is an intervalometer?